stelzinga/MF/Management_Framework.md

 Organising ⇔ *Resources* ⇔ Leading
                   ⇕
 Organising ⇔ *Capital*
                  ⇕
                *Results*    ⇔  Controlling
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 [Fig 2: the Reduced Profile Tree]

 This view shows the relation between Operations and Management.
 As will be seen later, Controlling is not restricted to Results, it applies also to Processes and Resources.
 Similarly, the other Management elements do not strictly only apply to the Operations elements they are in front of.
-Nevertheless, the diagram again aids in understanding the relations between the different Profile Tree Items.
+Nevertheless, the diagram, again, aids in understanding the relations between the different Profile Tree Items.

 The Profile Tree and Reduced Profile Tree provide *structure* and *insight* as to how each item plays part in a Venture and how items are interrelated.
 The relative importance of each item depends on the Venture.

 ### Going Further
 Words with capitalised first letters are core to the Profile.
-They are either a Profile Tree Item or a deliverable related to it.
+They are either a Profile Tree Item or a *Deliverable* related to it.
 The [## Profile Tree Executive Summary] reflects the majority of these capitalised words which are detailed in the rest of this note starting with Tools to introduce several concepts deemed key for the understanding of the rest of the document.
 ________________________________________
 ## Tools
 Management Tools or in short Tools aid Managers in the performance of Management.
 Although Tools is a deliverable within Management, covered later in this note, it appears here because of how the concept is defined and what it is composed of.
 It is worth noting that "tools" are of course used everywhere including in Operations, to aid in the performance of Run and Change e.g., a wrench, software, printer, etc. However, those tools are deemed Assets.
 In other words in the Management Framework, Tools means Management Tools and it refers to any Tool used as part of Management.
 If such tools can also aid elsewhere in the Profile Tree, even better.

-The following deliverables exist:
+The following Deliverables exist:
 - Definition
 - Research
 - Framework